goyotek/newsletter-image-text-cta/README.md

-# Dummy Composer Block for Newsletter
+# Custom Blocks for Composer Block for Newsletter

 This is a really simple example on how to create and register a new block for the Newsletter Composer.